hashicorp/vault-rails/README.md

       # The name of the application.
 All encrypted keys in Vault will be
       # prefixed with this application name.
 If you change the name of the
-      # application, you will need to migration the encrypted data to the new
+      # application, you will need to migrate the encrypted data to the new
       # key namespace.
       vault.application = "my_app"